Puppy Parent Info

 • AKC Limited Registration

-• Our puppy health guarantee
+• Our puppy health guarantee/contract

 • Embark DNA & OFA health testing certificates of parents